clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 ### Generating wts & cfg files for TensorRT engine

+NVIDIA® TensorRT™, is a machine learning framework and SDK for high-performance deep learning inference for GPU accelerated worklods such intelligent video analytics on jetson devices.
+It includes a deep learning inference optimizer and runtime that delivers low latency and high throughput for inference.

-Since YoloV5 is based on pytorch, we will first need to convert the outputs of our trained model to a format that can easily be converted to TensorRT engine on the Jetson.
+ Since YoloV5 is based on pytorch, we will first need to convert our trained model to a format that can be easily converted to TensorRT engine when starting the deepstream application on the Jetson.
 To do this,we first put the gen_wts_yoloV5.py file to the YoloV5 folder and run the following script:

 ```
 !python3 gen_wts_yoloV5.py -w /content/yolov5/runs/train/yolov5s_results/weights/best.pt -c /content/yolov5/models/custom_yolov5s.yaml